abstract road

 The State dropped the DUI.

-Due to conflicts between the written reports and the videotape, the State Dropped the DUI.
+After negotiations with the State regarding the evidence and the defendant, the State Dropped the DUI.

 The State dropped the DUI.

-After speaking to the prosecutor about the evidence and about the defendant herself, the State Dropped the DUI.
+After negotiations with the State regarding the evidence and the defendant, the State Dropped the DUI.

 The State dropped the DUI.